Masterzach32/facet/.github/README_TEMPLATE.md

 ## Coroutines and event listeners
 Starting a new event listener is easy, all you need is a `CoroutineScope` and an instance of the gateway.
 This launches a new coroutine that collects the events from the gateway using a Flow.
+Eventually this will use context receivers once [implemented](https://github.com/Kotlin/KEEP/issues/259) into Kotlin.

 ```kotlin
 // this: GatewayDiscordClient